articulate/docker-bootstrap/README.md

 You can run vault locally with `vault server -dev`.
 This command will output the VAULT_TOKEN you need and listen on port 8200.
 I use [localtunnel](https://localtunnel.me) to grab a url to use as the VAULT_ADDR.
 `lt --port 8200 -s myarticulatetest`

+## Test Suite

+To run the test suite, first make sure your changes are commited and pushed to github.
+Then run:

+`docker-compose run app`

+If your changes are not commited and pushed it will not be picked up when the test images build.